Video conferencing platform Zoom has enjoyed a breakout year, thanks to the pandemic and rise of remote working.

 Beyond the most obvious downside to video conferencing on mobile - the comparatively small screen - Zoom for iOS and Android contains watered down and less intuitive versions of the chat and screen sharing facilities.

-The mobile version also only allows four participants to appear on screen at once (as opposed to a maximum of 49 on desktop in gallery mode) and presenting complex charts and documents is made challenging by the small screen.
+The mobile version also only allows four participants to appear on screen at once and presenting complex charts and documents is made challenging by the small screen.

 For large scale business meetings with colleagues or calls with multiple friends, Zoom for desktop is the only sensible choice.